Obi-Wan Kenobi (miniseries): Writing

-Kennedy and Chow cautioned the writers against making any overt connections to The Mandalorian and its spin-off series, with Chow stating that the strongest connections between Obi-Wan Kenobi and the rest of the Star Wars franchise were to the prequel films.
+Kennedy and Chow cautioned the writers against making any overt connections to The Mandalorian and its spin-off series, with Chow saying that the strongest connections between Obi-Wan Kenobi and the rest of the Star Wars franchise were to the prequel films.
 Chow wanted to be faithful to George Lucas's original vision for the franchise and worked to connect elements from the original trilogy and prequel trilogy.
-She researched the Extended Universe in preparation for the series, citing John Jackson Miller's novel Star Wars: Kenobi (2013) as inspiration for establishing the "tone", but was not influenced by its plot, and a Sideshow statue of Kenobi, which served as a visual reference for Chow.
+She researched the Expanded Universe in preparation for the series, citing John Jackson Miller's novel Star Wars: Kenobi (2013) as inspiration for establishing the "tone", but was not influenced by its plot, and a Sideshow statue of Kenobi, which served as a visual reference for Chow.
 She also worked to make it a character-driven story, comparing this to films such as Logan (2017) and Joker (2019), saying that it was "where you take one character out of a big franchise and then you really have the time and you go a lot deeper with the character".
 Additional inspirations included "gritty, poetic westerns" such as The Assassination of Jesse James by the Coward Robert Ford (2007) and The Proposition (2005), as well as the works of Akira Kurosawa.
 She felt that there was a "strong correlation" between the Jedi and the Ronin with their "ethical code that goes along with it, in a world that's vastly changed".
 A new planet introduced for the series is Daiyu, which Harold compared to Hong Kong with a "graffiti-ridden nightlife"; it serves as a contrast to the desert planet Tatooine, where much of the series takes place.

 Long discussions were held before it was decided to include Darth Vader in the series, and Chow said this decision was "not made lightly...
 Anakin and Vader are a huge and very profound part of [Kenobi's] life.
 We ended up feeling that he made sense in telling this story."
 Chow had championed the idea of including Vader in the series when executives at Lucasfilm were unsure whether they should.
-Similar to Kenobi's character in the show, Chow stated that Vader's character "isn't quite as fully formed as A New Hope", and she added that Vader's appearance in the series re-contextualizes the character's scene with Kenobi in A New Hope.
+Similar to Kenobi's character in the show, Chow said that Vader's character "isn't quite as fully formed as A New Hope", and she added that Vader's appearance in the series re-contextualizes the character's scene with Kenobi in A New Hope.
 The series also features the live-action introduction of Vader's Inquisitors, who are tasked with hunting down the remaining Jedi, after appearing in other Star Wars media.
 The way that Vader appears in the series and the idea to introduce the Inquisitors were both suggested by Filoni.
 The original scripts featured different villains, including Darth Maul, but Chow decided not to use him as she felt it would be "a little bit much" to have both Maul and Vader due to the large impact that the latter has on the story.
-She also acknowledged that Filoni had already told the story of Kenobi and Maul in this time period in the animated series Star Wars Rebels.
+She also acknowledged that Filoni had already told the story of Kenobi and Maul in this time period in the Star Wars Rebels episode "Twin Suns".